frenetic-lang/frenetic-vm/README.md

 * The __Frenetic User VM__ is for developing or running SDN networks on top of Frenetic.
 This VM comes in either VirtualBox or VMWare format, runs the lightweight GUI Lubuntu 14.04, and comes with a complete suite of testing and debugging tools.
-It contains the a stable version of Frenetic.
+It contains a stable version of Frenetic.

 * The __Frenetic Developer VM__ is for developers working on Frenetic itself.
 This VM uses Vagrant and VirtualBox, contains no GUI, and shares the Frenetic Source directory so you can use host-based editors.
 It contains the latest version of